-The Company's financial instruments include cash and cash equivalents, amounts receivable, accounts payable and accrued liabilities whose carrying values reported in the statement of financial position approximate their respective fair values due to the relatively short-term nature of these instruments.
+The Company's financial instruments include cash and cash equivalents, and accounts payable and accrued liabilities whose carrying values reported in the statement of financial position approximate their respective fair values due to the relatively short-term nature of these instruments.
 Management believes the carrying value of lease liabilities approximate fair value.
-As at March 31, 2024, the Company's financial instruments that are carried at fair value, being cash equivalents, are classified as Level 1 within the fair value hierarchy.